 A couple of options include Champa Mekong Bungalows and Riverside Bungalow.
-These offer rather basic accommodations with a fan cooled room and a private bathroom.
+These offer rather basic accommodations with a fan-cooled room and a private bathroom.
 Prices start from $25.00 per night for a double room including breakfast.
-Though if you would like something little high quality check out Souksan Sunset Bungalows.
-They have air-conditioned cooled rooms starting around $37.00 including breakfast.
+Though if you would like something a little high quality check out Souksan Sunset Bungalows.
+They have air-conditioned cooled rooms starting at around $37.00 including breakfast.

 How To Travel To Don Det From Pakse